sendgrid/sendgrid-csharp/TROUBLESHOOTING.md

 Download:

 Click the "Clone or download" green button in [GitHub](https://github.com/sendgrid/sendgrid-csharp/tree/b27983a8f3d84a9d28972f2720cca0315ad9fe32) and choose download.

+<a name="missing"></a>
+## Missing Classes

+If you receive one of the following errors, or something similar:

+* ‘Helpers’ does not exist in the namespace ‘SengrGrid’
+* The type or namespace name ‘Mail’ could not be found

+it means that you are probably not compiling your application to .NET 4.5.2.
+Currently, this is the only supported version of .NET by SendGrid.

+The current solution is to download the code directly into your project and change the compile target to the desired version.

+If you are using ASP.NET Core, please [upvote this issue](https://github.com/sendgrid/sendgrid-csharp/issues/221).

 <a name="testing"></a>
 ## Testing v3 /mail/send Calls Directly